apprenda/bsp_WindowsAuthentication/README.md

 *NOTE*: This BSP only applies to Windows components of type website

-#Additional Notes:
+# Additional Notes:
-* The BSP was built and tested using VS 2013 and the 6.5.3 version of the Apprenda SDK and Cloud Platform.
+* The BSP was built and tested using VS 2015 and 6.6.0 version of the Apprenda SDK and Cloud Platform.
 * A built and packaged version of the BSP is available for download as part of this repository.